camlab-ethz/ConvolutionalNeuralOperator/CNO2d_original_version/readme.md

 Implementation of the filters from the original CNO code is borrowed from the paper *Alias-Free Generative Adversarial Networks (StyleGAN3)* -- see their [github page](https://github.com/NVlabs/stylegan3).

+#### Note: If you are unable to install cudatoolkit or other libraries, you can select *lrelu* as the activation function (torch version of cno_lrelu).

 <br />

 ## Training